SandorJokai/Jenkins/project-02/README.md

 <h1>Prerequisities</h1>

 We only need to have is a [Jenkinsfile](https://github.com/SandorJokai/Jenkins/tree/master/project-02/Jenkinsfile).
 No, seriously.
 But of course, there are some more requirements.
 However those "more" will be added through the Jenkinsfile.
 So, I have another [Github repository](https://github.com/SandorJokai/docker/tree/master/ampache-streamer) where the Jenkinsfile will be working with.
+And every files will be downloaded from that repo.

+<h3>More requisites...</h3>

+- docker engine must be installed
+- create a git clone of this repository
+- build an image from [Dockerfile](../master/Dockerfile)
+- launch a Jenkins container